Marvis Stewart, DipHe Counselling (MBACP) Registered

 147 Shirley Road

-I am a fully qualified Humanistic Gestalt Counsellor with experience in individual counselling, students, young children/adults and transgender clients.
+I am a fully qualified Humanistic Gestalt Counsellor.
+I work with adults, university students, adolescents, couples and transgender clients.
 I offer short and long term therapy in Southampton (Shirley) and surrounding areas.

 I have always been fascinated by the working of our minds, our feelings, emotions and the patterns that seem to always appear in our lives, without us realising that we are back again at the point where we started.

 Counselling is not only my profession but also my vocation.
-I have always been interested in other people and it has always come easy to me to listen to others.
 I have had the fortune of travelling; living and experiencing different cultures and learning different languages.
 I have first-hand experience in what it means to transition from one culture to another.
 There is much adapting to be done, a lot of transforming and integrating.
 Change can be hard and uncomfortable, even when it is chosen.

 This is not very different from counselling.
 To me counselling is a process of exploring, transforming, integrating.
 It is a journey of discovery, perhaps discovering what was already in plain sight.